xaiki/zif/README.md

 # Sounds cool, when can I use it?

 Sometime in the future.
-As of the time of writing, I have written a large portion of the DHT and a fair amount of the database, there's just still a lot of work left to do to glue the two together.
-Plus I need to write a nice graphical client!
+As of the time of writing, I have written a DHT for peer resolution, a database system for post storage/indexing, and a protocol for remote searching of posts and mirroring of peer databases.
+There's also a graphical client in the works, see the ui folder!

+It's actually relatively usable at the moment, just needs more testing - the UI also needs work for it to be properly functional.